 Changes For Two Chase Credit Card Applications

-Today we’ll share with you the Chase Credit Card applications changes that have been put in place.
+Today we’ll share with you the Chase Credit Card application changes that have been put in place.

 Previously, individuals were unable to apply for a Chase Sapphire Preferred or a Chase Sapphire Reserve credit card if they had received sign-up bonus points for one of the cards within the last 24 months.
 Now, they’ve updated the application terms to reflect new rules to require even more waiting.

 For the Chase Sapphire Reserve, individuals can only apply after waiting at least 48 months if they’ve previously received sign-up bonus points for the Chase Sapphire Preferred and vice versa.

 Currently, some Chase Sapphire Preferred application documents still have the 24-month wording rule.
 Others have changed over.
 If you’re unsure, it’s best to expect both to follow the 48+ month rule.